Magenic/MAQS/docs/MAQS_7/Email/EmailConfig.md

 <br>These values come from your App.config, appsettings.json and/or test run parameters.

 ## EmailMaqs
-The EmailMaqs configuation section contains the following Keys:
+The EmailMaqs configuration section contains the following Keys:

 * ***EmailHost*** : The email host path.
 * ***EmailUserName*** : The email username.